Unity-Technologies/ml-agents/docs/Background-TensorFlow.md

 TensorFlowSharp.
-We provide an additional in-depth overview of how to leverage [TensorFlowSharp within Unity](Using-TensorFlow-Sharp-in-Unity.md) which will become more relevant once you install and start training behaviors within ML-Agents.
+We provide an additional in-depth overview of how to leverage [TensorFlowSharp within Unity](Using-TensorFlow-Sharp-in-Unity.md) which will become more relevant once you install and start training behaviors within the ML-Agents toolkit.
 Given the reliance on TensorFlowSharp, the Internal Brain is currently marked as experimental.